stephanmg/vr-grids/README.md

 branching points unless the user specifies an alternative edge length themself for regularization.

-Usually it suffices to keep the default parameters (Which are shown above explicitly) and invoke the following to achieve the same as above:
+Usually it suffices to keep the default parameters (Which are shown above explicitly) and invoke the following to achieve the same as above.

+### Database and cell requirements
+Cells will be packaged into a *.vrn* file if and only if all geometries pass the automatic geometry consistency checks.

+The 1D cells (SWC) respectively the cell topologies from *NeuroMorpho.org* need to fulfill the following conditions:
+1. Cells need to be acyclic, i.e. cycles are neuroanatomically not meaningful and thus disallowed
+2. Bifurcations >= 4 branches are not allowed

+If any of these conditions are violated the user will be issued an error message during mesh generation.

 ## Test
 A temporary folder to put in cells for checking if they fullfill all prerequisites on the mesh quality.